TXST-SoftEng-RR1/cs5392-project/README.md

 ## Screenshots

-Screenshot captures of the program may be found under:
+Screenshot captures of the program are available under:
  `src/main/java/resources/static/img/screenshots`

 ##Guides

-The following guides illustrate how to use some features concretely:
+The following guides illustrate how to use some tools and libraries concretely:

 [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)
 [Serving Web Content with Spring MVC](https://spring.io/guides/gs/serving-web-content/)